Maritime and Aviation Training Fund

 The programme contributes up to 75% or $7,000 (with effect from 1 May 2019) (whichever is lower) towards each student’s monthly honorarium for an internship period up to three months.

-Eligible applicants undertaking the Higher Diploma in Aircraft Maintenance Engineering or Diploma in Vocational Education (Aircraft Maintenance) offered by the Vocational Training Council, and joining the aircraft maintenance industry after graduation are refunded 50% of the total tuition fee, subject to a cap of $30,000.
+Eligible applicants undertaking the Higher Diploma of Aircraft Maintenance Engineering or Diploma in Vocational Education (Aircraft Maintenance) offered by the Vocational Training Council, and joining the aircraft maintenance industry after graduation are refunded 50% of the total tuition fee, subject to a cap of $50,000.

 Aviation Operations Training Incentive Scheme (AOTIS) (NEW)